Data Governance Fundamentals

 Topics covered

-- →Definition: Governance as a regulation and control exercise (Business & IT)
+- →Definition: Governance as an exercise in regulation and control (Business & IT).

-- →Risks and compliance: GDPR, reputation and operational risks
+- →Risks and compliance: GDPR, reputational and operational risks.

 Activities

-Experience sharing: Discussion on the organization's Data Governance maturity
+Experience sharing: Discussion on the Data Governance maturity of the organization.

 Topics covered

-- →Knowledge Management: The role of Data Catalog, glossary and dictionary to centralize knowledge
+- →Knowledge Management: The role of the Data Catalog, glossary, and dictionary to centralize knowledge.

-- →Master Data Management (MDM): Identify and manage "Master Data" (Golden Record)
+- →Master Data Management (MDM): Identifying and managing "Master Data" (Golden Record).

 Activities